deka108/followbot/README.md

 yellow region is computed using moments of the image and this is used to govern direction of travel.

 1. Function `image_callback_color` takes `msg` as a parameter which provides input from the camera.
 Based of this input a mask of red, blue, green and finally yellow is applied.
+Below steps describe this approach:
     1. If a color (other than yellow) is detected, we set the cur_color variable to color detected using the mask.
     1. Once we detect two paths, we use the cur_color information to update the direction (blue => right, green => left) of travel.
     1. The two paths is detected by taking advantage of the color of the centroid when there are diverging paths.
 During the divergence of two paths